Sholam Weiss

-Sholam Weiss (born 1954) is a convicted fraudster.
+Sholam Weiss (born 1954) is an American convicted fraudster.

 In 2000, Weiss was sentenced to 845 years in prison for racketeering, wire fraud, money laundering, and other charges in connection to the collapse of the National Heritage Life Insurance Company.
 He and other defendants engaged in an immense scheme that siphoned off $450 million from the company, resulting in what was believed to be the largest insurance company failure ever caused by criminal acts.

 His sentence was believed to be the longest prison term ever imposed in a U.S. federal court and the longest ever for white-collar crime.
 Weiss fled the country during jury deliberations in October 1999, and was extradited from Austria in 2002.
 His sentence was commuted by President Donald Trump on January 19, 2021.
-Weiss was released that same day.
+Weiss was released the next day.

 Early life and background

 Weiss grew up in Borough Park, New York; he attended a Yiddish-language yeshiva and, as a child, Weiss delivered fruit for his father's fruit stand.
 As a young man, he did construction work, and purchased Windsor Plumbing Supply in 1974, at the age of 20.
 The firm was profitable for the 1970s and for most of the 1980s, but declared bankruptcy in the late 1980s.

 In 1994, Weiss was indicted on mail fraud charges and found guilty, for which he served eight months in prison.
 Weiss had falsely claimed that more than $1 million worth of bathtubs had been damaged in a 1986 warehouse fire.